TheFirstQuestion/react-native-phone-input/README.md

 This repo is a fork of [@sesamsolutions/phone-input](https://github.com/sesamsolutions/react-native-phone-input).
 Notable changes:

-- Added autofill support for iOS and Android
+- Improved autofill support for iOS and Android
 - Phone number is formatted as you type
 - Added support for `testID` prop for automated testing (e.g. with Jest)
 - Added support for `textInputProps` prop to pass any additional props to the underlying `TextInput` component